 - In the Revolutionary War drama Horn In The West, Dr. Geoffrey Stuart (the protagonist) carries a sword at the end when he leads the American settlers against the British in the Battle of Kings Mountain.
 He is the only one carrying a sword; all the others have guns or clubs.

-- The heroes in the Tales Series all use swords, with two notable exceptions: Senel from Tales of Legendia, and Jude from Tales of Xillia, both of whom fight with their fists.
+- The main character of each game in the Tales Series always uses swords, with two notable exceptions: Senel from Tales of Legendia, and Jude from Tales of Xillia, both of whom fight with their fists.
 In Jude's case, you can choose to pick Milla as the main character instead of him, which would play this trope straight since Milla uses swords.

 - The Final Fantasy series uses this trope a lot: